 Now that we understand the concept and background, let's look at the consequences and the implementation.
 On the nano-scale: the light (on this scale we talk about one photon) coming from the emission can hit a neighboring electron and create a new photon that is perfectly in phase.
 This continues across time and space (still on a very small scale of course, inside the material).
 The fact that the light emission is in phase has two practical consequences.
-The first is the monochromatic nature of laser light: it contains only one wavelength.
+The first is the monochromatic nature of lasers light: it contains only one wavelength.
 When looking at white light sources such as Xenon lamps (or even the sun), they typically contain all visible wavelengths in their spectrum.
 Often they also contain unwanted wavelengths such as infrared or UV light.
-The fact that white light sources have this kind of spectrum is no coincidence: it is exactly this wide spectral distribution that gives them their white color.
+The fact that white light source have this kind of spectrum is no coincidence: it is exactly this wide spectral distribution that gives them their white color.
 Lasers have the narrowest spectral distribution possible, meaning that a laser ‒ emitting in the visible spectrum ‒ has a very saturated and distinct color.
 Consequently, when using lasers as light for projectors that expect a white light input, you need more than one laser color to generate white light.
-A balance between large enough gamut and low enough cost is reached by using three lasers.
+A balance between large enough color gamut and low enough cost is reached by using three lasers.
 This is also perfectly in line with the RGB color processing that is standard in digital imaging.

 Another consequence of the in-phase light emission is the coherence of laser light.
 Coherence is a measure for the amount of randomness present in light waves.
 It is quantified by a ‛coherence length’ (in m).
 Lasers have a very high coherence (and a very long coherence length); light coming from more 'chaotic' sources such as Xenon lamps (or the sun) has almost zero coherence.
 An important application of the coherence of lasers is holography, which would be impossible without a very long coherence length.
-Unfortunately, in the case of laser-illuminated projectors, coherence provides one major drawback: speckle.
+Unfortunately, in the case of laser projectors, coherence provides one major drawback: speckle.
 We'll go deeper into the concept of speckle later on in this series.
 A shorter definition will suffice for the time being.
 Because of the coherence of the laser light, it easily interferes when bouncing of surfaces, leading to brighter and darker zones.
 Speckle exactly is this interference pattern.

-The fact that we start from a well-controlled and precisely designed environment, makes the laser beam also spatially coherent.
+The fact that we start from a well-controlled and precisely designed environment, makes the laser beams also spatially coherent.
 Practically, it means that the beam is collimated: when you point it at a wall 10m away, you will see a small dot; unlike the light from a flashlight which is reflected outwards and diverges.
 It is this spatial coherence that also gives laser light its high energy density.
 Focused to a tight spot this enables precision applications like laser cutting.
 Remember James Bond almost being cut in two in Goldfinger?

-Let's look at the practical implementation of a laser.
+Let's look at the practical implementation of laser technologies.
 We now know how it should work: stimulate emission in a material and amplify the light using mirrors.
 The material can be in a gas, liquid or solid state.
 The stimulation can happen optically or electrically.
 The more perceptive reader might have wondered: if this light is constantly bouncing around between these mirrors, how do you make use of it and actually send it into the projector?
 This is, in practice, solved by making one of the mirroring surfaces semi-transparent.

 Lasers are not always the high power light sources that you expect in cinema projectors.
 They have been all around you for many years in DVD players, laser printers and barcode scanners.
 What is unique about their application in bright, laser-illuminated projectors is the wavelengths used (visible RGB component) and the total amount of power (cinema projectors need to reach ten thousands of lumens).

 To conclude: laser is an acronym that stands for Light Amplification by Stimulated Emission of Radiation.
 Its unique way of generating (both visible and invisible) light gives it some unique properties.
-Spatial coherence leads to collimated bundles; we'll explain elsewhere in this series why this is a good thing when designing laser-illuminated projectors.
-Its monochromatic nature leads to very saturated colors: we'll also go deeper into this.
+Spatial coherence leads to collimated bundles; we'll explain elsewhere in this series why this is a good thing when designing laser-based projectors.
+Its monochromatic nature leads to very saturated color gamut: we'll also go deeper into this.
 An important drawback in our field of application is the temporal coherence that leads to interference, something that can become visible as speckle when not well managed.
 We hope that this deep dive into the technology has provided you with a better understanding of the fundamentals of laser.